ByFlowt/spotify-ai-music-app/README.md

-## Features ✨Flutter app with Spotify API integration and AI-powered playlist generation.
+## Features ✨A beautiful, modern Flutter application that combines Spotify's music database with AI-powered playlist generation using Google Gemini.
+Built with Material Design 3 for an expressive and delightful user experience.